Canadian Broadcasting Corporation: History

 Television broadcasts from the CBC began on September 6, 1952, with the opening of a station in Montreal, Quebec (CBFT), and a station in Toronto, Ontario (CBLT) opening two days later.
 The CBC's first privately owned affiliate television station, CKSO in Sudbury, Ontario, launched in October 1953.
 At the time, all private stations were expected to affiliate with the CBC, a condition that relaxed in 1960–61 with the launch of CTV.

 From 1944 to 1962, the CBC split its English-language radio network into two services known as the Trans-Canada Network and the Dominion Network.
 The latter, carrying lighter programs including American radio shows, was dissolved in 1962, while the former became known as CBC Radio.
 (In the late 1990s, CBC Radio was rebranded as CBC Radio One and CBC Stereo as CBC Radio Two.
 The latter was rebranded slightly in 2007 as CBC Radio 2.)

-On July 1, 1958, CBC's television signal was extended from coast to coast.
+On July 1, 1958, the CBC's television signal was extended from coast to coast.
 The first Canadian television show shot in colour was the CBC's own The Forest Rangers in 1963.
 Colour television broadcasts commenced on July 1, 1966, and full-colour service began in 1974.
-In 1978, CBC became the first broadcaster in the world to use an orbiting satellite for television service, linking Canada "from east to west to north".
-The mission of CBC is contribution to the "moral economy of the nation".
+In 1978, the CBC became the first broadcaster in the world to use an orbiting satellite for television service, linking Canada "from east to west to north".
+The mission of CBC is contributing to the "moral economy of the nation".